 Marcia graduated from Argosy University in 2007, earning her master’s degree in Professional Counseling.
-She is a licensed professional counselor in the state of Georgia and a member of the National Board of Certified Counselors (NBCC).
+She is a licensed professional counselor in the state of Georgia (LPC) and a member of the National Board of Certified Counselors (NCC).
+Marcia became a Certified Professional Counseling Supervisor in October, 2018 and enjoys assisting new professionals in this field with obtaining the knowledge and skills they need to succeed and become fully licensed.
 She started her career in the field of addiction treatment while completing her internship at Café 458, where she serviced disabled homeless men and women dealing with mental health and chemical dependency issues.
-Soon after completing her internship, Marcia joined MARR’s Right Side Up program as an Employment Specialist.
-Over the past five years, Marcia has held other positions with Right Side Up, including Intake Coordinator and Primary Counselor.
-In 2013, she accepted the position as Program Director.
+Soon after completing her internship, Marcia joined MARR’s Right Side Up program as an Employment Specialist and accepted position as Program Director in 2013.

 Dena Lee, LPC

 Dena Lee, is a Licensed Professional Counselor with a Master of Arts in Professional Counseling and a Master Addiction Counselor certification.
 Dena also has training in Moral Reconation Therapy.
 Dena started with MARR as a primary counselor in 2008.
 In 2013, she transitioned into her current position as the Program Coordinator for MARR’s Right Side Up DeKalb Site.
 Dena has a passion for her profession and for recovery.
 Dena works to ensure that the women and their children coming into residential care have an environment conducive to focusing on the whole person and overall lifestyle changes, not simply abstinence from drug use.
 One of her life motto is “It’s All about the Journey, Not the Destination.”